sandeepp78/TIC-TAC-TOE-GAME/README.md

 Copy
 Edit
 git clone https://github.com/your-username/your-repo-name.git
-Open the index.html file in your browser.
+Navigate to the project folder and open the index.html file in your browser:

+bash
+Copy
+Edit
+cd your-repo-name
+Then open index.html manually in your browser or use Live Server if using VS Code.

+Feel free to ⭐️ star the repo if you like it or want to contribute!